aharri123/dsc-phase-2-project-v2-3/README.md

 * Our residuals form a cone shape which indicates heteroscedasticity
 * Multicollinearity (above .70) is not a major issue for our data

+#### Let's see if we can adjust our model to fix any of the assumptions

 ### GitHub Repository